hanami/guides/content/v2.3/introduction/building-a-web-app.md

 This `Bookshelf::Routes` class contains the configuration for our app's router.
 Routes in Hanami are comprised of a HTTP method, a path, and an endpoint to be invoked, which is usually a Hanami action.
 (See the [Routing guide](/v2.3/routing/overview/) for more information).

-To help make our spec pass, let's add a route to invoke a new action.
+Let's add a route for our home page that invokes a new action.

 ```ruby
 # config/routes.rb